 I was in an online support group a few months ago, having a conversation about healing trauma.
 We were talking about the merits of different therapeutic approaches, and whether a person could administer the therapy himself, or whether he would need a facilitator.
 Out of nowhere, a woman interjected aggressively, saying that she knows trauma better than anyone, and no one can begin to know trauma like hers.
+(They always seem to have this kind of monopoly on suffering).
 And since her trauma makes her the ultimate expert and authority on this topic, she let us all know that we were wrong, and that none of what we were talking about could ever work.
-Her interjection quickly shut down the entire conversation.
+(It does work, and has worked for lots of people.)
+But the aggressive nature of her interjection quickly shut down the entire conversation.
 And yet, unsurprisingly, the very next day, this same woman, shared in the group that she’s experiencing suicidal depression, and she’s been in tremendous suffering for 20+ years, and no one can ever seem to help her out of her pain…

-I want to say here that I’m not indifferent to suffering.
+I want to say here that I’m not indifferent to suffering; as I’ve written about lots and lots of it here.
 Without recounting a litany of stories that will solidify my status as someone who knows about trauma, I’ll just say that I have had my fair share of pain.
-Pain which, thanks to my spiritual work, I’ve been acutely re-living and re-feeling and healing, step by step, for the last few years.
+Catastrophic levels of pain which, thanks to my spiritual work, I’ve been acutely re-living and re-feeling and healing, step by step, for the last few years.
 Pain and trauma happen to be subjective – what was painful and traumatic for one person, is not necessarily so for another.
 That’s why comparisons of “who had it worse” are rather silly.

-But the one thing I’m shown over and over again is that you have to want to heal, and you have to be your own advocate in that healing.
+But the one thing I’m shown over and over again is that you have to want to heal, and take complete responsibility for that healing, and you have to be your own advocate in that healing.
 You have to make every possible self-reliant effort to heal.

 Healing isn’t something we actually have control over the way we assume.
 Healing comes from Grace.
 Healing is a gift given to us by Spirit.
 There is a sacred element to how it happens and when.
+It works in cooperation with the person – we do our part, and Spirit does its part.
 But within the sphere of what we can control, we have to do everything we can and focus our intentions as directly as possible towards that end.
 Emotional wounds don’t heal on their own.
 It takes time and effort to move towards healing.

 It’s the only way it will ever happen.